CLICK HERE TO LEARN HOW TO REGISTER

 Orientation

 HWDSB schools typically welcome families to Kindergarten orientation events in May of each year.
 This is a great chance for families to visit the school with their child(ren) to learn more about Kindergarten.
-As May approaches, please return to this web page to check for event details.
+Contact your home school in the spring to find your date to attend.
+Click here to learn more about Kindergarten Orientation.

 What will my child learn?